Summer Roasted Tomato Tart

 - Preheat oven to 400 degrees.

-- Lightly spray a 10-inch tart pan with a removable bottom.
-Press pie crust into the pan, and slightly up the sides.
+- Lightly spray an 11-inch tart pan with a removable bottom.
+Press the pie crust into the pan, and slightly up the sides

-- Spread the grated cheese evenly over the pie crust with the cheese, and then sprinkle with garlic powder, nutmeg, and thyme
+- Spread the cheese evenly over the pie crust and then sprinkle with garlic powder, nutmeg, thyme, and pepper

-- Arrange tomato slices over cheese in an overlapping pattern.
+- Cut the tomatoes into even slices, about 1/4 to 1/2-inch thick.
+Arrange the tomato slices over the cheese in an overlapping pattern.

-- Bake 45-50 minutes until crust is golden and tomatoes are soft but retain their shape.
+- Bake 45-50 minutes until crust is golden and the tomatoes are soft and caramelized but retain their shape.

-- After removing from the oven, add fresh basil if desired.
+- After removing from the oven, add fresh basi and a pinch of sea salt

-- Let tart cool to room temperature before slicing and serving.
+- Let the tart cool for at least 15 minutes before slicing and serving.

 Notes